 Glad you called, sir.

-I thought it was the understanding of most liberals that they didn't want identification cards for anybody, basically to do anything, especially when it comes to voting.
+I thought it was the understanding of most liberals that they didn't want identification cards for anybody, basically, to do anything, especially when it comes to voting.

-So have a lot of people.
+So have a lot of time.

 No, they just don't want it for voting.